marcopaglio/BookingApp/README.md

 docker run -d --name booking-mongo-set -p 27017:27017 mongo:6.0.7 mongod --replSet rs0
 ```
 **TODO:** N.B.
 On Linux and macOS you could have to precede the Docker commands with `sudo`, depending on your system/docker configuration.<br>

 After few seconds, the MongoDB instance asks for the replica set initialization (if you remove the detached mode `-d` from the command above, you can read on terminal an error message just like `Cannot use a non-local read concern until replica set is finished initializing`).
-It's the right time to run the following command:
+It's the right time to run this other command:
 ```
 docker exec -it booking-mongo-set mongosh --eval "rs.initiate()"
 ```
-If the confirmation message appears (e.g. `ok: 1`), then the replica set is also initialized.<br>
+If the confirmation message `ok: 1` appears, then the replica set is also initialized.<br>

 > N.B: This procedure only needs to be applied once, then stop the MongoDB instance through `docker stop booking-mongo-set`, and start it again (ready for use) with `docker start booking-mongo-set`.

-Once the MongoDB instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application with the following command:
+Once the MongoDB instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application via the following command:
 ```
 java -jar ./booking-app/target/booking-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar --dbms=MONGO --host=localhost --port=27017 --name=<YOUR_DB_NAME>
 ```
+The placeholder `<YOUR_DB_NAME>` must be replaced with a custom name for your database.

 #### PostgreSQL